yxliang01/Echo360VideoDownloader/README.md

 =====

 This Google Chrome extension allows you to download all the Unimelb lecture recording that is available in current recording download page on the LMS.
+At the end of the semester, you can backup all the recording easily using this!

 How to use
 -----